 How big are the fields?

 The singles main draw contains 56 players, with the top eight seeds receiving first-round byes.
 There were 44 players who received direct entry into the main draw.
-Eight qualifiers and four wild cards will complete the bracket.
+Eight qualifiers and four wild cards complete the bracket.

 There will be 28 teams in the doubles main draw with four first-round byes.
 The doubles main draw will include three wild-card pairings.